Arcascope/hcrsimpy/README.md

 The file compare_models_actograms contains tools for simulating the three models under basic light schedules including a Regular Light Schedule, Shift Work and Jetlag (slam shifts).

 The file test_light_schedules also can be use to create some actograms for some basic schedules (regular, shift work, jetlag).

+To get you up and running try the commands

+python test_light_schedules.py

+This will show three actograms with the CBT and DLMO times indicated.

+You can also run the program:

+python compare_models_actograms.py

+which will show a comparison of predictions between models.

 # Create your own light schedules